zencart/documentation/content/user/products/products_shippable_and_downloadable.md

 weight: 10
 ---

+FIXME - needs editing for style

-You have Products, Downloads and some Combo Products ...
+You have Products, Downloads and some Combo Products.

-First, let's make sure that you have Products setup correctly ...
+First, let's make sure that you have Products setup correctly.

 Do you use Always Free Shipping or 0 weight to mean Free Shipping?